0verchenko/PageObject/README.md

 # PageObject
-Example of OgaObject realisation by Stepik
+Example of PageObject realisation by Stepik